 “You can see the resemblance.”
 To John Saxon.

-John Saxon is an actor who never quite made it as a major star, although he worked with some respected filmmakers.
+John Saxon (1935-2020) was an actor who never quite made it as a major star, although he worked with some respected filmmakers.
 He also appeared in a string of B-movies, including Show 512, Mitchell, in which he played villain Walter Deaney.

 “You are the brother of our top agent.”
 Michael Ovitz.